Neuroscience research shows that using AI voices damages your listener engagement.

 We may not consciously know the difference, but our brains do

 In fact, we’re surprisingly bad when it comes to correctly answering ‘human or AI’.
-Happy voices were easier to recognise, but the research participants only correctly identified human voices 56% of the time and AI voices 50.5% of the time.
+Happy voices were easier to recognise – AI is unsettling when it strays beyond neutral – but the participants in the 2024 research only correctly identified human voices 56% of the time and AI voices 50.5% of the time.

 So, given a choice between an audio message that’s memorable and relatable, and one that prompts the listener to be on high alert for mistakes and work harder to focus, which would you go for…?